 “Educated working men and women are necessary to solve the great labor problems that will arise in the future.
 For the purpose of this education, there is room and need for technical schools in all quarters of our country.
-For the purpose, then, of providing boys and girls of the state a thorough training in mechanical arts and other industries, we have made the grant, as set forth in these papers, providing for the founding and maintaining of Cogswell College.”
+For the purpose, then, of providing boys and girls of the state a thorough training in mechanical arts and other industries, we have made the grant, as set forth in these papers, providing for the founding and maintaining of University of Silicon Valley.”

 The school was opened in August 1888 as a high school with well-equipped departments of technical education for boys and business education for girls.
 The school operated in this capacity until June 30, 1930, when its status was changed to that of a technical college offering a college-level two-year programs in Engineering Technology, Safety Management and Architecture, granting Associate and Bachelor degrees.